How to Manage Pests

 These beetles do not prefer healthy, vigorous growing trees.
-Provide sunburn protection and a good irrigation and fertilization program to keep trees in good health.
-Promptly destroy brush piles which harbor these pests.
+Provide sunburn protection by pruning appropriately.
+A good irrigation and fertilization program will keep trees in good health.
+Promptly destroy brush piles, which harbor these pests.
 Remove badly diseased or borer-infested trees and branches from the orchard each winter and destroy them before spring.
 Spraying for this insect is not recommended.

 W. W. Coates, UC Cooperative Extension, San Benito County